CalculatedContent/xgboost2ww/README.md

 </p>

 In this example:
-- The power-law fit produces an α value near 2
+- (Left) The power-law fit produces an α value near 2
-- The ERG detX condition is pretty good (red and purple lines are close)
+- (Right) The ERG detX condition is pretty good (red and purple lines are close)
 - No significant traps are detected (not shown)

 But unlike many Neural Networksm the full empirical spectral density (ESD) shows very-heavy-tailed structure.
 This indicates that the training data was very easy to memorize.
 That's OK.
 Even expected.